Cluster munition: Lebanon, 1978, 1982, 2006 and 2024

 Human Rights Watch said there was evidence that Israel had used cluster bombs very close to civilian areas and described them as "unacceptably inaccurate and unreliable weapons when used around civilians" and that "they should never be used in populated areas".
-Human Rights Watch has accused Israel of using cluster munitions in an attack on Bilda, a Lebanese village, on 19 July which killed 1 civilian and injured 12, including seven children.
+Human Rights Watch has accused Israel of using cluster munitions in an attack on Bilda, a Lebanese village, on 19 July which killed 1 civilian and injured 12, including 7 children.
 The Israeli "army defended ... the use of cluster munitions in its offensive with Lebanon, saying that using such munitions was 'legal under international law' and the army employed them 'in accordance with international standards'".
 Foreign Ministry Spokesman Mark Regev added, "[I]f NATO countries stock these weapons and have used them in recent conflicts – in FR Yugoslavia, Afghanistan and Iraq – the world has no reason to point a finger at Israel."

+Remnants of two different types of Israeli cluster munitions were found in 2025 following the 2024 Israeli invasion of Lebanon in three locations south of the Litani River, in the forested valleys of Wadi Zibqin, Wadi Barghouz and Wadi Deir Siryan.
+The evidence indicates that Israel had used cluster munitions for the first time since the 2006 Lebanon war.
+Two new types of cluster munitions were found, the 155mm M999 Barak Eitan and 227mm Ra’am Eitan manufactured in 2017 and developed by Elbit Systems (a M270 MLRS round).